-An office renovation is the perfect opportunity to turn an uninspiring space into something that impresses employees and visitors.
+An Office Renovations is the perfect opportunity to turn an uninspiring space into something that impresses employees and visitors.
 When undertaking a whole-office renovation, you want to be sure that the time, budget and effort you’re investing will deliver a new space with that ‘wow’ factor, to help inspire and motivate current and prospective employees.

 So today we’re looking at six design ideas to help you create a stand-out office space.